 It’s that time of year.
 Students across the country are donning their caps and gowns, picking up their diplomas and heading into the workforce.
 It’s a daunting moment in anyone’s life.
-When you realize that the time has come to find a job and earn your own keep for the next 60+ years, it can be more than a little overwhelming.
+When you realize that the time has come to find a job and earn your own keep for the next 50+ years, it can be more than a little overwhelming.
 But there are so many people along the way who genuinely want to help you.
-Parents, relatives, faculty, and career centers are all excellent resources to guide you in the process of finding a new job.
+Parents, relatives, faculty, and career centers are all excellent resources to provide advice for the recent graduate.
 But there is one resource you may not really be familiar with yet, the recruiter.
 Let us introduce you.

 The splendid truth is the job market you are entering couldn’t be better.
 Unemployment is at a record low.
 What that means for you is that employers are struggling to find good, talented, (and yes, experienced) candidates to fill jobs.
 When employers need help filling positions, they reach out to specialized, outsourced recruiters.
 That is where recruiters come in.